Lato-org/lato/README.md

 The gem is ready to be used with the **latest Rails 7+** features like **[ESM import maps](https://github.com/rails/importmap-rails)**, **[Turbo](https://turbo.hotwired.dev/)** and **[Stimulus](https://stimulus.hotwired.dev)**.

+The gem is agnostic to the application stack.
+You can use it with different databases (PostgreSQL, MySQL, SQLite), different Job processors (Solid queue, Sidekiq, Delayed Job, etc.), different cache systems (Redis, Memcached, etc.).

 The front-end is designed to be responsive, mobile friendly and accessible.

 <img src="./preview.gif" alt="Lato preview" width="100%">